 Our board of directors does not currently have a nominating and corporate governance committee or other committee performing a similar function, nor do we have any formal written policies outlining the factors and process relating to the selection of nominees for consideration for membership on our board of directors by our directors or our stockholders.
 Our board of directors has adopted resolutions in accordance with the rules of The Nasdaq Stock Market authorizing a majority of our independent members to recommend qualified director nominees for consideration by the board of directors.
 Our board of directors believes that it is appropriate for us to not have a standing nominating and corporate governance committee because of a number of factors, including the number of independent members who want to participate in consideration of candidates for membership on our board of directors and in matters that relate to the corporate governance of our company.
 Our board of directors consists of eight members, five of whom are independent.
 Our board of directors considered forming a nominating and corporate governance committee consisting of several of the independent members of our board of directors.
 Forming a committee consisting of less than all of the independent members was unattractive because it would have omitted the other independent members of our board of directors who wanted to participate in considering qualified candidates for board membership and to have input on corporate governance matters related to our company.
-Since our board of directors desired the participation in the nominations process of all of its independent directors, it therefore decided not to form a nominating and corporate governance committee and instead authorized a majority of the independent members of our board of directors to make and consider nominations for membership to our board of directors.
-The independent members of our board of directors do not have a nominating and corporate governance committee charter, but act pursuant to board of director resolutions as described above.
+Since our board of directors desired the participation in the nominations process of all of its independent directors, it therefore decided not to form a nominating and corporate governance committee and instead authorized a majority of the independent members of our board of directors do not have a nominating and corporate governance committee charter, but act pursuant to board of director resolutions as described above.
 Each of the members of our board of directors authorized to recommend director nominees is independent within the meaning of the current "independent director" standards established by The Nasdaq Stock Market rules.
 Our board of directors intends to review this matter periodically, and may in the future elect to designate a formal nominating and corporate governance committee.